vecnode/rendersync/README.md

 - Test calling renders from secondary `rendersync` to a machine with 24Gb and call SD1.5
 - Add a global open/close of endpoints.
+- Add timings to execute on clock and checking if process if on first - safe.
 - Add trainer file as module - fine-tuning stack to see.
 - Get the progress bar from the models generating on comfy terminal to the browser.
 - Check more Host OSs, multiple machines.